mozilla/hawk/README.md

 replay protection, **Hawk** offers a required time window and an optional nonce verification.
 Together, it provides developers with the ability to decide how to enforce their security policy without impacting the client's implementation.

+### What are `app` and `dlg` in the authorization header and normalized mac string?

+The original motivation for **Hawk** was to replace the OAuth 1.0 use cases.
+This included both a simple client-server mode which this module is specifically designed for, and a delegated access mode which is being developed separately in [Oz](https://github.com/hueniverse/oz).
+In addition to the **Hawk** use cases, Oz requires another attribute: the application id `app`.
+This provides binding between the credentials and the application in a way that prevents an attacker from tricking an application to use credentials issued to someone else.
+It also has an optional 'delegated-by' attribute `dlg` which is the application id of the application the credentials were directly issued to.

+The goal of these two additions is to allow Oz to utilize **Hawk** directly, but with the additional security of delegated credentials.
+The additional support has been added without breaking or affecting **Hawk**-only use cases.

 # Acknowledgements